This article originally appeared on the We Are Libertarians website.

 I started re-watching the series because 1) I love the storyline, and 2) I wanted to catch any “Big Government strikes again” moments that I might have missed since the series ended in 2013.
 Without even making it halfway through the series, I realized that there were far too many to even mention in just one article.

 Those watching can’t help but feel sorry for Walter – the cards are stacked against him.
 When his doctor tells him that he has lung cancer, his wife is out of work and is about 5 months pregnant.
 His son is an angsty teenager who just so happens to have cerebral palsy.
 We learn that Walter is an extremely overqualified chemist that is making about $43,000 a year.
 In order to make ends meet, he works a second job as a car wash attendant.

-It’s crazy the amount of road blocks Walter, and those around him, have to face because of Big Government.
+It’s crazy the number of roadblocks Walter, and those around him, have to face because of Big Government.
 The obvious drug war aside, Walter encounters tons of red tape when it comes to health care, health insurance, wrongful search and seizure, and my personal favorite, getting ticketed for a broken windshield.

 The officer simply replies with, “Your windshield is severely cracked and is therefore unsafe to drive.”